raganwald/raganwald.github.com/_posts/2016-09-25-avian-technology.md

 ### the windows adventure

 LeMond had very purposely avoided writing software for Macintosh, because all of their customers agreed that nobody wanted a Mac.
 And people tried to bring weird [Graphical User Interfaces] to PCs, and the results were uninspiring.
 [TopView], [GEM], [OS/2 Presentation Manager]...
 None got any traction.
-Microsoft's own first forays into

 [GUI]: https://en.wikipedia.org/wiki/History_of_the_graphical_user_interface
 [TopView]: https://en.wikipedia.org/wiki/IBM_TopView
 [GEM]: https://en.wikipedia.org/wiki/Graphical_Environment_Manager
 [OS/2 Presentation Manager]: https://en.wikipedia.org/wiki/Presentation_Manager

+Microsoft's own forays into a graphical user interfaces were widely acknowledged as being terrible clones of Mac OS.
+It was obvious to everyone that their strategy was to produce something, andything, no matter how embarassing, just so that they could reassure customers that if they wanted mice and clicking, they could have mice and clicking.

+Most customers on IBM-PCs gave it a try, and went back to using the command line, unimpressed by this "WIMP" metaphor.
+This has been played out many times in the technology world: Somebody brings out something revolutionary, the legacy players make a terrible copy of it, and customers judge the new idea on the terrible copy, but not on the original.

 ### notes